 The experienced riders of BoardsOnTop do not recommend this due to more flex in the deck.
 As a result, when you try to carve on a flexible deck, you conflict your whole balance, which results in falling the rider off.

-One must understand “what is carving on a longboard” before starting to curve.
+One must understand “what is carving on a longboard” before start learning how to carve.
 A lot of dedication and skills are required to learn the whole carving process.
-You have to manage your balance, speed, position and take sharp turns at once when you curve aboard.
+You have to manage your balance, speed, position and take sharp turns at once when you carve on a board.
 The beginners should begin with the basics of longboarding, while advanced riders can learn carving in a short time with regular practice.
 The buying guide for carving boards is also discussed above if you want to enjoy the carving experience.
 Last but not least, you must have a longboard that fully supports carving style.